Nikse.dk

 Also, you can watch a few videos about installing and using Subtitle Edit.

-For Windows XP users: SE requires Microsoft .NET Framework Version 2.0 or newer.
+Note: SE requires Microsoft .NET Framework Version 4.8

 Get the full C# source code - GPL or LGPL license

-Blu-ray sup reading code is under the Apache License and Matroska subtitle parsing uses zlib code with a BDS style license.
+Blu-ray sup reading code is under the Apache License and Matroska subtitle parsing uses zlib code with a BSD style license.

 Features